 9.3 Compliance tests

 There is no established set of compliance tests when a new or changed reservation system has to be put in operation.
-The tests are usually agreed between the manager of the new reservation system and the managers of the system(s) with which the new one intends to perform the tests.
+The tests must be agreed between the manager of the new reservation system and the managers of the system(s) with which the new one intends to perform the tests.
 Given the wide variety of options that the B.5 messages allow, the tests obviously depend also largely from the range of functionalities implemented by the new system and its testing partners.

 General recommendations about such tests are collected in Appendix C.